irather/Guelph-Scheduler-App/README.md

 run the installation script with $ ./install.sh
 run the uninstallation script with $ ./uninstall.sh

+# Locally Developing With Flask #
+This app works with an end user talking to the url, Nginx lives on the Socs VM where it redirects traffic to Flask.
+Below is brief diagram of how things work.

 # After Installation #
 To start the server run the command 'sudo nginx'.
 If the server is already running you can reload it with 'sudo nginx -s reload'.